Rick and Morty season 5: Reception

-On the review aggregator Rotten Tomatoes, season five has a 86% score based on 100 reviews, with an average rating of 8.10/10.
-The site's critics consensus reads, "Bold, bombastic, and just the right amount of baffling, Rick and Mortys fifth season is an action-packed journey that may finally put Rick in his place."
-On Metacritic, the season has a score of 89, out of 5 reviews, indicating "universal acclaim".
+On the review aggregator Rotten Tomatoes, season five has a 86% score based on 100 reviews.
+The site's critics consensus reads: "Rick and Morty starts showing signs of fatigue with an uneven batch of adventures that are often more crude than clever, but a major shakeup to the status quo helps this season finish strong."
+On Metacritic, the season has a score of 89 out of 100, based on 5 reviews, indicating "universal acclaim".

 Brandon Katz of Observer said "Rick and Morty persists not only for its inversion of sci-fi tropes, clever pop culture riffing and raw hilarity.
 It continues to hold our interest in a way few shows do because it knows we are all capable of great and terrible things."
 David Opie of Digital Spy praised the series premiere, saying "It's just as inventive as ever, and by not resetting the status quo, there's more room for character development."